How to Resize Recycle Bin on Windows 11

 Why resize the Recycle Bin?

-You should resize it if you frequently lose files because the bin fills up too fast.
+You should resize it if you often lose files because the bin fills up too fast.
 By increasing the size, your deleted items will stay safe for a longer period.
 You can also choose to delete files instantly to free up space immediately.

 What happens when done?